The Ultimate Guide to Health and Wellness Stipends

 • “Lightens the burden of paying for exercise — wonderful.“

-• “I’ve been able to workout and enjoy life WAAAAAY more!“
+• “I’ve been able to work out and enjoy life WAAAAAY more!“

-• “My quarterly massage is very rewarding“
+• “My quarterly massage is very rewarding.“

 • “I have been able to use it toward my gym membership.
 I also got a walking pad, and these have helped my overall well-being.“

-• “It has been great to be able to supplement my income for well-being for myself and to be reimbursed for fitness“
+• “It has been great to be able to supplement my income for well-being for myself and to be reimbursed for fitness.“

 • “This extra financial support helps me stay healthy.“